TC Sessions: Justice 2021 kicks off today — join the conversation – TechCrunch

 Founders in Focus: We sit down with the founders poised to be the next big disruptors in this industry.
 Here we chat with Tracy Chou of Block Party, which works to protect people from abuse and harassment online.

-The Role of Online Hate and Where Social Media Goes From Here: Toxic culture, deadly conspiracies and organized hate have exploded online in recent years.
+Why Social Media is Broken and What To Do About It: Toxic culture, deadly conspiracies and organized hate have exploded online in recent years.
 We’ll discuss how much responsibility social networks have in the rise of these phenomena and how to build healthy online communities that make society better, not worse.
-Naj Austin (Somewhere Good & Ethel\’s Club), Jesse Lehrich (Accountable Tech) and Rashad Robinson (Color of Change)
+Naj Austin (Somewhere Good & Ethel’s Club), Jesse Lehrich (Accountable Tech) and Rashad Robinson (Color of Change)

 Meeting of the Minds: Diversity and inclusion as an idea has been on the agenda of tech companies for years now.
 But the industry still lacks true inclusion, despite best efforts put forth by heads of diversity, equity and inclusion at these companies.
 We’ll seek to better understand what’s standing in the way of progress and what it’s going to take to achieve real change.
 Sandra Altine (Facebook), Wade Davis (Netflix) and Bo Young Lee (Uber)